j624364/asca-rust/doc/doc-cli.md

 * [Usage](#usage)

 ## File Formats
-Asca-cli differs from the web implementation by using two file formats to each define a set of input words and a set of rules.
+Asca-cli differs from the web implementation by using three file formats to each define a set of input words, a set of rules, and a set of romanisations.
 An existing web json file can be converted into these formats (and vice-versa) using the [conv command](#conv-command).

 ### Word file (.wsca)